Want to explore street art in Georgetown, Penang? This travel blog includes a walking routemap & other tips for you.

-Other than the street art in Penang, there is Steel-Rod Sculptures to explore in Georgetown. do not only tell stories of the place but introduce the traditions, beliefs, practices, and industries in key areas of the city.
+Other than the street art in Penang, there are Steel-Rod Sculptures to explore in Georgetown. do not only tell stories of the place but introduce the traditions, beliefs, practices, and industries in key areas of the city.
 And to fully understand and appreciate each piece, it is important to read the accompanying descriptors — as they briefly explain the history of the place and the people who worked and lived there.
 Just explore the main tourist routes and you will find some of the best pieces.

-A street performed waiting for the crowd at one end of the Love Lane — one of the most popular streets in Georgetown, laden with backpackers hostels and cafes.
+A street performed waiting for the crowd at one end of Love Lane — one of the most popular streets in Georgetown, laden with backpackers hostels and cafes.

 The popular “Ah Quee?”
 Sculpture located near the junction of Ah Quee Street and Pitt Lane that celebrates Kapitan Chung Keng Kwee, one of the wealthiest and most powerful men in 19th-century George Town

 Hidden at the end of a and gracing a simple house, for example, lies a clever piece that introduces Ahmad Rashid Talu, the first to write an original Malay novel, based on the local setting and characters.
 Here, the famous author is depicted as the baby writing from his cradle.
 A few steps from there, at Lebuh Acheh, lies another economically simple steel rod sculpture depicting an escape from the window of a warehouse building that was once a prison on Lebuh Acheh.
-An interesting and an all-time popular piece, however, remains the “Cheating Husband” on Love Lane, which is a comical rendition of a wealthy man hanging out of his mistress’ window.
+An interesting and all-time popular piece, however, remains the “Cheating Husband” on Love Lane, which is a comical rendition of a wealthy man hanging out of his mistress’ window.

 The popular “Cheating Husband” steel rod sculpture at Love Lane

 Certainly, there are some pieces that can make you laugh, even after seeing them countless times, but most of them remain simply efficient and productive in conveying the story of Penang, and of Malaysia, at large.